OryxProject/oryx/src/site/markdown/docs/developer.md

 Note that if you are interested in developing on Oryx, you should probably [fork this repository](https://help.github.com/articles/fork-a-repo) and then work on your own fork, so that you can submit pull requests with changes.

-### Java 8

-To configure the build to use Java 8, add `-Pjava8` to build and test commands here.

 ### Platform Only